AGlymph/odin-recipes/README.md

 Odin Recipes Assignment.

-Redo of the 2021 version as I review Odin's material.
+Redo of the 2021 version as I review Odin's material. gi